Jeff-Brausam/Intro-to-computer-science/README.md

 In general easiest way to identify the Big O is really to just look for loops.
 The more nested loops that you have, the higher big O notation there is.
 My general rules of thumb are:
 If it can be accessed directly, it is a constant.
-If it uses recursion in some way, it is usually logarithmic (because you are splitting the work in half each cycle).
+If it uses recursion, it is usually logarithmic (because you are splitting the work in half each cycle).
 If you have one loop, it would be linear.
 If you have two loops, it would be quadratic.